Crepdo/CS110_Computer-Architecture/README.md

 ### Project 2: CPU and Datapath

-A simulated CPU with a whole Datapath, including all parts like ALUs and registers to accomplish a small RISCV instruction set.
+A simulated CPU with a whole Datapath, including all parts like ALUs and registers to accomplish a small RISC-V instruction set.
 (Based on [_Logisim_][2])

 ### Project 3: Crypto Coin Mining and Hash Function Optimization